Annolu/Ricettario/src/pages/bread-rolls/index.md

 ---
-path: "/sourdough-bread"
+path: "/bread-rolls"
-title: "Sourdough Bread"
+title: "Simple Bread Rolls"
 ---

 ###Ingredients###

+- 400gr of strong bread flour
-- 130gr of starter
+- 300ml of lukewarm water
 - 8gr of salt
-- approx. 230gr of room temperature water
-- approx. 400gr of strong flour
-- 8gr of malt flour (optional)
+- 2gr of instant yeast or 100ml of sourdough starter

 ###Method###

-Mix starter and water in a bowl.
-Mix in the dry ingredients, combine and knead till the mixture gains some strength.
-Cover and leave to rest for a few hours.
-At the beginning, every half hour or so and for at least a couple of time, fold the dough in the bowl so that it takes a more stringy texture.

-After 3-4 hours shape the dough into the desired way and move to a proofing basket (I would recommend watching a youtube video about this step because it can be a little tricky - I end up improvising every time).

-The proofing time varies greatly depending on the temperature - it can go from 7h to 12h or more.
-I usually prepare the dough around 6 in the evening, leave it outside till around 9 and then put it in the fridge till the following morning.

-When the dough has risen enough (don't expect it to double in size, it won't be that dramatic) turn on the oven to 220c static.
-Tip the dough on a sheet of oven paper and score the surface with a sharp blade.
-That will help the loaf rising in the oven.

-I usually cook bread in a dutch oven, if you don't have one place a bowl with some water in the oven while it's heating up and while it's cooking.

-If using a dutch oven, cook with the lid on for around 25 minutes and then leave uncovered.
-Cook for another 15minutes or until golden brown.

-Leave to cool on a rack for at least 1 hour before eating.
+Mix the dry ingredients in a bowl and the wet ones in another.
+If using the instant yeast, it goes with the dry ingredients, if using the sourdough starter, it goes with the water.

+Tip the dry ingredients in the wet ones and mix into a rough dough with a wooden spoon.
+Rinse the empty bowl and oil with a couple of tablespoons of extra virgin olive oil.
+Tip the rough dough into the oiled bowl, cover and set aside.
+After about 15 minutes, fold the dough a few times - it won't look very promising at first.
+The dough should be folded at least a couple more times during the proofing time (folding the dough is beneficial, but not indispensable) - after each fold the it should look more elastic.

+The dough with the dry yeast will rise a lot more quickly compared to the sourdough version, 3-4 hours compared to up to 8-9.
+The dough should get double in size at the end.

+Once the dough is nice and bubbly, delicately cut and shape into 5-6 bread rolls and dust with flour.
+Bake in the oven at 230 degrees for about 15 minutes.